tomchor/Oceanostics.jl/README.md

 ## Caveats

-- Not every kernel has been tested.
+- Not every kernel has been thoroughly tested.
 - Kernels are written very generally since most uses of averages, etc. do not assume any specific kind of averaging procedure.
-Chances are it "wastes" computations.
+Chances are it "wastes" computations for a given specific application.
 - For now this isn't meant to be a module, but simply a collection of Kernels that can be adapted for specific uses.